adambaumeister/moxsoar/docs/getting_started.md

 You're now using Moxsoar to test your code!

 What if you need something that's not in the default content pack?
-Proceed to [customizing moxsoar](authoring.md)
+Proceed to [creating content!](user_interface.md)